🎉Grand Opening: May 2026

 Soft Tissue Screening

-A thorough examination of the soft tissues of the mouth — including the tongue, cheeks, palate, floor of the mouth, and throat — is carried out as part of the standard assessment.
-This screening checks for any unusual patches, sores, lumps, or changes in the tissue that may warrant further investigation.
+A careful examination of the soft tissues inside your mouth — including the tongue, cheeks, lips, palate, and floor of the mouth — is conducted.
+This screening helps identify any unusual changes that may warrant further investigation.

 Radiographic Assessment